 Finally, Kubernetes offers a method for upgrading apps without service interruption.
 By updating one replica at a time, Kubernetes uses a rolling update technique to ensure the application is always accessible.

-You must change the container image of the deployment object to upgrade an application.
-The old containers will then progressively be replaced by new ones that Kubernetes has created using the revised image.
+To upgrade an application, you must change the deployment object’s container image.
+The old containers will then be progressively replaced by new ones that Kubernetes has created using the revised image.

 Anyone working with containerized apps must know how to manage containers with Kubernetes.
-A robust and adaptable platform for managing, scaling, and deploying containerized applications is offered by Kubernetes.
+Kubernetes offers a robust and adaptable platform for managing, scaling, and deploying containerized applications.

 We have covered the fundamentals of Kubernetes in this step-by-step tutorial, including how to set up a cluster, make and manage containers, and scale applications.
 We have also looked into Kubernetes’ more sophisticated features, including configuring networking and storage and building stateful apps.

 After reading this article, you should understand how to manage containers using Kubernetes.
-More to learn about Kubernetes, a sophisticated system with cutting-edge capabilities.
+Learn more about Kubernetes, a sophisticated system with cutting-edge capabilities.
 To become a Kubernetes expert, we urge you to keep perusing the documentation for Kubernetes and experimenting with its various capabilities.